API Contracts - Archyl Docs

 API Contracts

 API Contracts let you attach API specifications to your architecture elements, keeping documentation and design in sync.
-Archyl supports OpenAPI (REST), gRPC, GraphQL, and AsyncAPI contracts, with optional git synchronization.
+Archyl supports OpenAPI (REST), gRPC, GraphQL, AsyncAPI, and MCP tool contracts, with optional git synchronization or live discovery.

 Supported Contract Types